mspnp/aks-baseline/03-aad.md

 1. Set up groups to map into other Kubernetes Roles. _Optional, fork required._

    > :book: The team knows there will be more than just cluster admins that need group-managed access to the cluster.
 Out of the box, Kubernetes has other roles like _admin_, _edit_, and _view_ which can also be mapped to Azure AD Groups for use both at namespace and at the cluster level.

    In the [`cluster-rbac.yaml` file](./cluster-manifests/cluster-rbac.yaml) and the various namespaced [`rbac.yaml files`](./cluster-manifests/cluster-baseline-settings/rbac.yaml), you can uncomment what you wish and replace the `<replace-with-an-aad-group-object-id...>` placeholders with corresponding new or existing AD groups that map to their purpose for this cluster or namespace.
-You do not need to perform this action for this walk through.
-They are only here for your reference.
+You do not need to perform this action for this walk through; they are only here for your reference.

    :bulb: Alternatively/Additionally, you can make some of these group associations to [Azure RBAC roles](https://docs.microsoft.com/azure/aks/manage-azure-rbac).
 At the time of this writing, this feature is still in _preview_.
 This reference implementation has not been validated with that feature.